getreu/tp-note/doc/source/tp-note--manpage.md

 * '`{{ stdin }}`' is the complete text content originating form the input stream '`stdin`'.
 This stream can replace the clipboard when it is not available.
-In case the input stream's content starts with a YAML header, it does not appear in this variable.
+In case the input stream's content starts with a YAML header, the latter does not appear in this variable.

 * '`{{ stdin_header }}`' is the YAML section of the input stream, if
   one exists.
 Otherwise: empty string.